zoggop/Civ5FantasticalMapScript/readme.md

 Place Fantastical-dev.lua into Documents\my games\Sid Meier's Civilization 5\Maps\

 The map will show up as "Fantastical (dev)" in the game setup dialogue.
-Note that installing it this way will not allow Place Names or Ancient Roads.

 #### Method Two